germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 where message ordering challenges may make it difficult for a group of participants to agree on a common state or use cases where reaching eventual consistency is impractical for the application.
-This document describes Distributed-MLS (DMLS), a protocol for using MLS sessions to protect messages among participants without negotiating a common group state.
+This document describes Distributed-MLS (DMLS), a composition protocol for using MLS sessions to protect messages among participants without negotiating a common group state.

 --- middle